 Stages And Symptoms Of Colon Cancer

-Colon cancer stages are usually based upon the TNM staging by the American Joint Committee.
-According to the TNM staging.
+Colon cancer stages 1 to 4 are usually based upon the TNM staging by the American Joint Committee.
+Here are the colon cancer stages in the TNM system.

-• T (T stands for tumor): Which describes how big is the original tumor and how far it has grown into the colon wall.
+• T (T stands for tumour): This describes how big the original tumour is and how far it has grown into the colon wall.

 • N (N stands for node): It describes if cancer has spread to the nearby lymph nodes or not.

-• M (M stands for metastasis): It describes whether cancer has metastasized or spread from the colon into the surrounding organs or not.
+• M (M stands for metastasis): It describes whether cancer has metastasised or spread from the colon into the surrounding organs or not.

 There are five stages of colon cancer.
 They are:

-1. Stage 0: Stage 0 is called cancer in situ or carcinoma in situ.
-This stage of colon cancer represents cancer in its early stage.
+Stage 0: Stage 0 is called cancer in situ or carcinoma in situ.
+This stage of colon cancer represents cancer in its early stages.
 According to stage 0, the cancer cells are present in the inner lining of the colon (mucosa).

 • Stage 2A: In this stage, colon cancer has grown through the colon wall.
 However, it has not spread into the nearby lymph nodes and tissues.